 Its work includes acting on complaints and proactively checking the media to take action against misleading, harmful or offensive advertisements.

-Find out how to complain to the Advertising Standards Authority.
+Find out how to complain to the Advertising Standards Authority at the following link:

 Complaints about the BBC or other television/ radio channels